 All the relics were preserved, untouched in their jeweled cases.
 All of these relics became the property of the first Latin Emperor, Baldwin I. The Latin Emperors of Constantinople were so poor they pawned and sold off the relics to western rulers.
 King Louis IX of France got the Crown of Thorns and other relics of the passion for his own Pharos church - the famous Sainte-Chapelle in 1248.
+They still had the scent of balsam attached to them.
 Alexi Lidov, the famous Russian Byzantine scholar, has called Sainte-Chapelle a "Gothic replica of the Theotokos of the Pharos".
 A part of the True Cross, the Crown of Thrones and one Holy Nail survived the French Revolution and can be venerated in France today.
 Here's a picture of the Crown of Thorns below:

-In 1247 the Mandylion also ended up in Sainte-Chapelle, where it was listed in many inventories as the "Holy Towel", and was lost in 1792 during the French Revolution.
+In 1247 the Mandylion also ended up in Sainte-Chapelle, where it was listed in many inventories as the "Holy Towel", and was thought lost in 1792 during the French Revolution, but it survives.
 It seems to have been almost forgotten, perhaps because it was so badly faded and unimpressive to begin with.

 It is possible that the Holy Face of Genoa is the Karamion.
 The Holy Face was a gift from the emperor John V Palaeologus to the doge of Genoa Leonardo Montaldo in a desperate effort to gain support for his war against the Turks.
 It is painted on cloth that has been mounted on wood, and is set in a magnificent filigree frame, which is lined in Imperial red Byzantine silk.
 It is a rare example of late Byzantine silver-gilt work.
 John V considered the Holy Face to be the most precious of his possessions.